 Sorting is a basic concept in computer programming that is important in optimizing performance, improving data organization, and simplifying algorithmic operations.
-In C++ programming, sorting algorithms are used to sort the data and are also used to enhance speed and user experience in real-time systems, too.
-The sorting algorithms also help beginners to understand the data structure and build applications.
-In this article, we will discuss what sorting is in C++, why sorting matters, sorting criteria, categories of sorting, types of sorting algorithms, sorting using the C++ library, and drawbacks of sorting algorithms in C++.
+In C++ programming, sorting algorithms are used to sort the data and are also used to enhance speed and user experience in real-time systems, too, such as search engines, e-commerce platforms, and financial systems.
+The sorting algorithms in C++ also help beginners to understand the data structure and build applications.
+In this article, we will discuss what sorting is in C++, why sorting matters, sorting criteria, categories of sorting, types of sorting algorithms, sorting using STL in C++, and drawbacks of sorting algorithms in C++.

 Table of Contents: